calypsonet/keyple-android-demo-control/README.md

 ### Process

 For this control demo application, a simple example control procedure has been implemented.
-This procedure is implemented in the 'ControlProcedure' class.
+This procedure is implemented in the `ControlProcedure` class.

 Opening a Calypso secure session is optional for this procedure since we do not need to write anything on the card.
 So we check if the Calypso SAM is present at the beginning, but we keep on with the procedure if not.